BOOKS FOR WRITERS

 These books are not listed in any particular order, except that the ones I read recently are at the top.
-Read through the list and start with the one that interests you and search for the topic that intrigues you.
+Read through the list and start with the one that seems to speak to where you are in your writing.
 You’ll gain new understanding from each book.

 The Writer’s Journey, Mythic Structure for Writers (2nd Edition), Christopher Vogler.
 The title makes the book sound academic and theoretical, but it’s not.
 Vogler’s prose is easy to digest.
 He participated in writing the movies Star Wars and The Lion King and has been story consultant for hundreds of other films.
 His book is a classic for screenwriters.
 Vogler understands story structure—elements of stories from earliest mythology which have reappeared in stories through the ages because they resonate with listeners and readers.
 Writers who digest Vogler’s concept of story elements will dramatically improve their fiction.